Google Data Studio Tutorial

 ELSE result

-You can have one condition (like the example below) or several.
+You can have one condition (as in the example below) or several.
 The ELSE argument is optional, so feel free to omit it if you don’t need it.

-This is the formula we will use to group the Facebook traffic:
+This is the formula we will use to group Facebook traffic:

 CASE